joseph-walker/CSS-Selector-Debugger/readme.md

 ```

 ## Installing
+First, build the project -- refer to the _Building_ section above.

 To install the Chrome extension, navigate to `chrome://extensions` and make sure Developer mode is turned on.
 Click on `Load Unpacked Extension` and navigate to this project's `dist` directory.